 As time to hire becomes one of our most important HR metrics, organizations are focused on speeding current processes and eliminating bottlenecks, especially around screening talent.
-Survey respondents (see Table 15) reported that minimizing turnaround time was a top challenge (44%), followed by providing a positive candidate experience (40%).
-These are followed by managing program costs (35%), complying with regulatory requirements (27%), implementing technology integrations (20%), and verifying information successfully (13%).
+Survey respondents (see Table 18) reported that providing a positive candidate experience is a top priority (49%), followed by complying with regulatory guidelines (44%).
+These are followed by minimizing turnaround time (33%), managing program costs (31%), implementing technology integrations (20%), and verifying information successfully (4.5%).